 Hair loss and female pattern baldness can be distressing.
 But, is it preventable?
 Find out next.

 Can You Prevent Female Pattern Baldness?

-You cannot prevent or reverse female pattern baldness.
-However, you can take care of your hair and scalp to minimize hair fall and breakage.
+Mild to moderate hair loss can be prevented and reversed to certain extent with proper treatment and medication during the early stages of the condition.
+However, you may not prevent or reverse female pattern baldness during the advanced stages.
+You can take care of your hair and scalp to minimize hair fall and breakage.
 Here is how you can care for your scalp and hair:

 - Follow the prescribed treatment and medications to prevent hair loss.